Elabidisoufiane/Elabidisoufiane/README.md

 - 👋 Hi, I’m " El ABIDI Soufiane "

 🛑🛑🛑🛑🛑🛑🛑🛑
-🎓 Engineering Student | AI & Full-Stack Developer | Innovating in the Industrial Field
+🎓 Engineer | AI & Full-Stack Developer | Innovating in the Industrial Field

 I am an engineering student specializing in Artificial Intelligence and Data Science, with strong skills in back-end and front-end development.